Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

 To facilitate standard learning architectures, we stack all multi-view observations in \eqref{multiview_obser} as $\mathbf y=\mathrm{vec}(\mathbf Y)\in\mathbb C^{NT_a\times 1}$ and convert them into a real-valued input:

-Note that in finite-scattering environments, the RA channel can be well characterized using some key parameters (e.g., $\boldsymbol{\chi}=[\boldsymbol{\beta}^T,\boldsymbol{\eta}^T]^T \in \mathbb{R}^{3(Q+1)\times 1}$).
-Hence, instead of directly estimating the full CSI, a more efficient and common practice is to estimate the low-dimensional parameters and then reconstruct the channel.
-Accordingly, learning-based RA channel estimation constructs a nonlinear mapping between the input data (multi-view observations) and the output data (key channel parameters), which is given by
+In finite-scattering environments, the RA channel can be well characterized using a compact set of key parameters (e.g., $\boldsymbol{\chi}=[\boldsymbol{\beta}^T,\boldsymbol{\eta}^T]^T \in \mathbb{R}^{3(Q+1)\times 1}$).
+Hence, instead of directly estimating the full CSI, a more efficient and common practice is to estimate these low-dimensional parameters and then reconstruct the channel.
+Accordingly, learning-based RA channel estimation constructs a nonlinear mapping between the input data (multi-view observations) and the output data (key channel parameters):